Grants Loans Student Employment Scholarships Additional Sources

 - Vocational Rehabilitation Grants

 - this grant is the foundation of federal financial aid and provides grants to low-income undergraduate students with the greatest demonstrated need as determined by the Free Application for Federal Student Aid (FAFSA).
-For 2013-2014 the grants range from $582 to $5645.
-For 2014-2015 the grants range from $587 to $5730.
+For 2015-2016 the maximum Pell grant award is $5775.
 The amounts students receive are based on their educational costs, family income, assets, and other factors.
 It is the only type of funding available to students who enroll less than half-time.
 The annual award is the maximum amount a student may receive for an award year.
 MSC's award year is July 1 to June 30 with summer as a trailer.
-Students receiving full-time Pell Fall 2013 and Spring 2014 will not be eligible for a Pell grant for the Summer 2014 term because the student would have already received the full annual award.
+Students receiving full-time Pell Fall and Spring will not be eligible for a Pell grant for the Summer term because the student would have already received the full annual award.
 Students may only receive Pell grants for a maximum of 6 scheduled/annual awards.
 This is referred to as the 600% rule.

 Federal Supplemental Educational Opportunity Grant (SEOG)